make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

 $$

 - When applied to 3D rotations,
-  Slerp meets all of our requirements for realistic transitions:
+  Slerp produces a smooth transition that meets all of our requirements including constant velocity and shortest arc.

-  - Smooth
-  - Shortest arc

 - The endpoints $\mathbf{q_1}$
   and $\mathbf{q_2}$
-  represent rotations
-  and are "unit quaternions".
+  are "unit quaternions"
+  and represent the rotations
+  to be interpolated.
-- There are various ways to represent 3D rotations but using unit quaternions has many advantages (including being able to use Slerp).
+- There are various ways to represent 3D rotations but using unit quaternions has many advantages.
 - A quaternion is like a four dimensional vector.
 - A **unit** quaternion is a quaternion whose length is equal to $1$.